-SB 799 fundamentally alters the nature of UI by providing unemployment to workers who still have a job and have chosen to temporarily refuse to work as a negotiating tactic.
+SB 1116 fundamentally alters the nature of UI by providing unemployment to workers who still have a job and have voluntarily chosen to temporarily refuse to work as a negotiating tactic.
 Striking is obviously a federally protected right and has historically been a key strategy in labor disputes.
-But - to put it simply - being on strike is not the same as being terminated.
+But being on strike is not the same as being terminated.

 Striking workers generally have the right to return to their position at the conclusion of the labor dispute, under both federal law and union contracts.
-In contrast, an employee who has been terminated has no similar job waiting for them and is truly facing an uncertain future - which UI helps by providing some support while they look for new work.
-Striking workers have a job - they are just choosing not to work in order to create economic pressure and negotiate.
+In contrast, an employee who has been terminated has no similar job waiting for them and is truly facing an uncertain future-which UI helps by providing some support while they look for new work.
+Striking workers have a job-they are just choosing not to work in order to create economic pressure and negotiate.
 That is not the same as having no idea where your next paycheck comes from.

-SB 799 is a profound departure from UI's history, and a significant tax increase on California's employers, including those who have no involvement in any labor disputes.
-Moreover, with a recession potentially in our future, SB 799 risks compounding UI's insolvency - which will weigh heavily on the State, California's employers, and California's truly unemployed.
+SB 1116 is a profound departure from Ul's history, and a significant tax increase on California's employers, including those who have no involvement in any labor disputes.
+Moreover, with a recession potentially in our future, SB 1116 risks compounding Ul's insolvency-which will weigh heavily on the State, California's employers, and California's truly unemployed.